karamalhamoud/karamalhamoud/README.md

 ### Hi there, I'm Karam

 ## I'm a Software Developer
-- 🔭 I’m currently working on my private project
+- 🔭 I’m currently working on a `private project`
 - 🌱 I’m currently learning Mobile App development
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects